catlinman/nekodrop.com/README.md

 This page acts as a landing for anyone visiting the base Nekodrop server.
 The idea is page will ping the master server which will return an array of servers in the network and show their availability on this page.
-Each time a ping is performed a circlular drop expands in the background.
+Each time a ping is performed a circular drop expands in the background.

 The page runs on a rather simple nginx setup.
 The configuration files are included in the *private/nginx* directory.
+Additionally, further configuration files for other Nekodrop server subsystems have been added as well such as a proxy pass for a [Comrelay](https://github.com/catlinman/comrelay) server.

 For the real time updating part of the page you will have to run the *data.sh* script in the *private* directory in intervals.
 You can use any job scheduler